mjs2430/design/content/email/frameworks/standard-framework.md

 ---
-title: "Email Base Template"
+title: "Email Framework"
-description: "standard base template"
+description: "standard email framework"
-menu: templates
+menu: frameworks

 ---

-This is the most-used base template, with a maximum table width of 600px.
+This is the most-used framework, with a maximum table width of 600px.
 The default padding is 24px, which leaves a 552px-wide area for content.
-On screens with a width of 480px and smaller that support media queries, the template will scale to a width of 100%, with a maximum width of 480px.
-All of the default CSS is included in this template in addition to the basic HTML structure.
+On screens with a width of 480px and smaller that support media queries, the framework will scale to a width of 100%, with a maximum width of 480px.
+All of the default CSS is included in this framework in addition to the basic HTML structure.

 <a class="button big promo" style="margin-bottom:32px;" target="_blank" href="https://drive.google.com/file/d/10EsPhNR_64FQqmwPqBw2ny8kwvR3B5G9/view?usp=sharing" download >download HTML</a>

-#### EXAMPLE
+### sample email using standard framework
 <div class="example">
-		<standard-template></standard-template>
+		<standard-framework></standard-framework>
 </div>

 <script type="text/javascript">
-class StandardTemplate extends HTMLElement {
+class StandardFramework extends HTMLElement {
 	get template() {
 		let t = document.createElement("template");
 		t.innerHTML = `